Post

 /etc/fail2ban/jail.local

-Per-jail directory
+Per-jail overrides:

 1